 Associate Principal / Senior Project Manager

-Brian is a Senior Project Manager who has acquired his management skills through a variety of life experiences, including sharing responsibility for five children, two of whom were born while he was in architecture school at the University of Houston.
+Brian acquired his management skills through a variety of life experiences, including sharing responsibility for five children, two of whom were born while he was in architecture school at the University of Houston.
 During this time, balancing college, work, children, and marriage (in no specific order) was no small task.
 But it gave him the confidence that he could accomplish any goal if he put forth the effort.

 At Page, Brian has had several years of experience as a Technical Leader and Project Manager on a wide range of project types, but it was his role as project manager for the 535,947-square-foot Texas Children’s Hospital West Campus — one of the largest suburban pediatric hospital in the country— that solidified his project management expertise.
 The four-year project gave him the opportunity to experience all phases of the project, from pre-design to construction, and even managing the licensing of the hospital by the State of Texas.
 Brian led a multi-disciplinary team of Page planners, architects, programmers, interior designers and landscape architects.